 Likewise, if you have pictures of the scene of the accident, you should provide those to your lawyer immediately.

 You will also want to let your lawyer know exactly when the pictures were taken.

 This is especially true if there was a significant gap between the time of the accident and when you took the pictures.

 Question 3 – Were You Even Partially Responsible for the Accident?

-On the other hand, your lawyer will also need to know any details of the accident that might be a problem for your case.
+Your lawyer will also need to know any details of the accident that might be a problem for your case.

 The biggest issues tend to come from a concept called contributory negligence.

-Essentially, “contributory negligence” means that you cannot seek damages for any case where you were even slightly at fault.
+Essentially, contributory negligence means that you cannot seek damages for any case where you were even slightly at fault.

 Some of the most common examples of contributory negligence include speeding and distracted driving (such as if you were on the phone at the time of the collision).